isc-projects/stork/doc/overview.rst

 The goals of the Stork project are as follows:

-- to make it easier for administrators to observe the operation of `ISC Kea DHCP` and `ISC BIND 9` services
+- provide monitoring and insight into `ISC Kea DHCP` and `ISC BIND 9` operations
-- to provide alerting mechanisms that quickly indicate failures in `ISC Kea DHCP` and `ISC BIND 9` services
+- to provide alerting mechanisms that indicate failures, fault conditions and other unwanted events in `ISC Kea DHCP` and `ISC BIND 9` services
 - to permit easier troubleshooting of these services